Cachz10/SublimeColors-IcarusEx/README.md

 IcarusEx
 ======================

-A port of IcarusEx Theme for Sublime Text 2
+A Theme for Sublime Text 2